themanual/ebooks/issue-1/EPUB/html/author-1-lesson.md

 ----
-layout: "piece"
+layout: piece
-author: "simon-collison"
+author: simon-collison
-type: "lesson"
+type:   lesson
 ---

 The university’s Faculty of Art and Design wasn’t known as the premier art school, and I certainly hadn’t intended to study there.
 But my first and second choice institutions had refused me, so north I sped, up the A1 to capture my final chance at a fine art degree.